Daniel-Hardie/Personal_Organiser/README.md

 ## Description
 This app uses the Ionic framework and is a simple personal organiser app.
 The end goal is for the app to contain a calendar and note taking functionality, as well as users able to sign up and log in.
 The app also has Firebase Integration to store data.

+The reason I am creating this app is to gain experience in Angular.JS, HTMl and CSS as my experience is limited.
+I am hoping this project will give me these missing experiences and set me on a path to better understanding web development.

 ## How to Run
 Ensure that the latest version of Ionic is installed on your device.
 If so, navigate to this project and enter the command "ionic serve"